Skip to main content

 UsernameFixed as administrator

-PasswordClick [Register key pair], upload the private key file to retrieve the password
+PasswordClick [Register Key Pair] and upload the key pair file used during instance creation to retrieve the password.

 ItemDescription

-• It may take a few minutes after instance creation for the initial password to be ready.
+• It may take a few minutes after instance creation for the initial password to become available.